New JAVELIN Dashboards Keep Your Finger On The Pulse

 Seventeen new graphs are available for display in the latest release of JAVELIN production control software, providing vital information at a glance.
 The graphs can be displayed within the JAVELIN desktop or in a new dashboard window.

 This new functionality in JAVELIN 2019 R1 covers a wide variety of business areas, including sales, purchasing, work in progress, scrap and reject, and scheduling.
-The graphs can be customised to show different time intervals, horizons, specific field values and groups.
+The graphs can be customized to show different time intervals, horizons, specific field values and groups.

 JAVELIN consultant Jo Bradley says there are options on the type of graph, such as pie, bar and column charts, gauges and text outputs.
 “They give a full visual overview of how the business is running, on one screen.
 Dashboards can be set to automatically refresh with the latest data, reducing the need to go into the system and run reports.
 It’s all there as soon as JAVELIN’s launched.”

 API (Application Programming Interface): The new release features a chargeable bolt-on enabling data to be imported from third-party software.
 Information such as WIP, Clock in-out, and Stock Transactions can all be accepted by JAVELIN, populating SQL tables.
 Consultant Chris O’Mara explains: “One of the key areas we’re anticipating is linking to software controlling hand scanners and key fobs for clocking in and out of buildings.
-The workforce then simply log on to specific jobs and operations with JAVELIN’s Shop Floor Data Capture, and management use the employee utilisation analysis reports for an update.”
+The workforce then simply log on to specific jobs and operations with JAVELIN’s Shop Floor Data Capture, and management use the employee utilization analysis reports for an update.”

-The Cloud: In response to a number of users’ enquiries about storing their data on Cloud-based applications, 2019 R1 has been successfully tested with Azure Cloud Services.
+The Cloud: In response to a number of users’ inquiries about storing their data on Cloud-based applications, 2019 R1 has been successfully tested with Azure Cloud Services.
 The JAVELIN team is looking to work in partnership with individual customers to develop it.

 WIP: Within Work In Progress, Chris O’Mara says the ability to create new Works Orders from existing ones will be particularly valuable to companies manufacturing tailored products which later need to be replicated.
 “It saves time, because you don’t need to manually retype specific Works Order details.”
 In addition, a new screen allows users to open or close existing operations easily without having to ‘Record’ or ‘Cancel’ WIP.